sqlxpert/z-container-api-kafka-aws-terraform/README.md

     git clone 'https://github.com/sqlxpert/z-container-api-kafka-aws-terraform.git'
     ```

- 7. Initialize Terraform and create the AWS infrastructure. `terraform apply`
+ 7. Initialize Terraform and create the AWS infrastructure.
+There's no need for
-    outputs the plan and gives you a chance to approve, before anything is
+    a separate `terraform plan` step. `terraform apply` outputs the plan and
+    gives you a chance to approve before anything is done.
+If you don't like
-    done.
-If you don't like the plan, don't type `yes`&nbsp;!
+    the plan, don't type `yes`&nbsp;!

     > CloudPosse's otherwise excellent
     [dynamic-subnets](https://registry.terraform.io/modules/cloudposse/dynamic-subnets/aws/latest)